 Part of the charm of ITW is the surprise.

 How do I get to the festival?

-take public transport can get a train from London Bridge to Staplehurst.
+transport can get a train from London to Staplehurst, which takes about 1 hour.

 Can I park at the festival?

 Yes, the festival has free on site parking.